coil-language/coil-lang/README.md

 [try it out](https://coil-lang.netlify.app/)

-Coil is an expressive dynamic language which emphasizes polymorphism, programming with immutable data and managed effects.
+Coil is an expressive dynamic language which emphasizes polymorphism without inheritance, programming with immutable data and managed effects.

 ```
 fn tie?() =